testing-library/testing-library-docs/docs/native-testing-library/api.md

 Most of the time you won't need to pass any options to `render`, but when you do, you will pass them as the second parameter.
-There are some important key differences between this and `react-testing-library` that you will want to be aware of.
+There are some important key differences between this and `React Testing Library` that you will want to be aware of.

 ### `wrapper`